Bristol Street Versa, the specialist vehicle converter, is celebrating 25 years of helping thousands of wheelchair users stay mobile.

 “Each and every vehicle is made for a specific customer.
 We work with both members of the public and a range of corporate clients to ensure that every vehicle we provide perfectly matches their needs, whatever they may be.”

-The Motability scheme enables people with disabilities to exchange their Higher Rate Mobility Component of the Disability Living Allowance, their Enhanced Rate of the Mobility Component of Personal Independence Payment (PIP), their War Pensioners Mobility Supplement (WPMS) or their Armed Forces Independence Payment (AFIP) for a new car.
-Since it was first set up in 1978, Motability has helped over 3 million people gain mobile independence with a brand new vehicle.
-If you’d like to learn more about Motability, take a look at our timeline here.
+The Motability scheme enables disabled people to exchange their Higher Rate Mobility Component of the Disability Living Allowance, their Enhanced Rate of the Mobility Component of Personal Independence Payment (PIP), their War Pensioners Mobility Supplement (WPMS) or their Armed Forces Independence Payment (AFIP) for a new car, scooter or powered wheelchair.
+Since it was set up in 1978, Motability has helped more than 3 million people get mobile with a brand new vehicle.